Nevenall/blades-in-the-dark/src/01-the-basics.md

 The GM assesses the likely **effect level** of this action, given the factors of the situation.
 Essentially, the effect level tells us “how much” this action can accomplish: will it have **limited**, **standard**, or **great** effect?

 *The GM’s choices for effect level and position can be strongly influenced by the player’s choice of action rating.
-If a player wants to try to make a new friend by /Wrecking/ something—well... maybe that’s possible, but the GM wouldn’t be crazy to say it’s a desperate roll and probably limited effect.
-Seems like /Consorting/ would be a lot better for that.
+If a player wants to try to make a new friend by {Wrecking} something—well... maybe that’s possible, but the GM wouldn’t be crazy to say it’s a desperate roll and probably limited effect.
+Seems like {Consorting} would be a lot better for that.
 The players are always free to choose the action they perform, but that doesn’t mean all actions should be equally risky or potent.*

 ### 5. Add Bonus Dice